JaeHye0n-AI/Fake-Audio-Classification/README.md

 make_feature_from_audio.py
 ~~~~

+The following is performed independently for each directory (i.e., /Model_ver_k, k ranges from 1 to 5).

 ### Training
 By executing the script provided below, you can easily train the model.
 If you want to try other options, please refer to `options.py`.

 ~~~~